carbon-design-system/carbon-components-svelte/CONTRIBUTING.md

 #### Conventions

 These apply to every hand-authored rule: the `css/_*.scss` partials and the blocks below a `// carbon-components-svelte patch` banner in the vendored tree. `tests/css/conventions.test.ts` scans both.
 Patch blocks are checked against `KNOWN_PATCH_VIOLATIONS`, an exact per-file count of what predates the check: lower a count when you fix one, never raise it.
+In-place `// ccs:` edits to upstream rules match the value style of the lines around them, and are checked for literal `.bx--`, hex, `:has()`, and repeated classes.
 Untouched upstream code keeps upstream's style.

 Values: